You’ve bought yourself a huge multipack of Gatorade at a discount, and now you’re home from the grocery store, wondering:

 That said, if you plan to drink your bottle of Gatorade all in a day, leaving it on your desk or countertop will be fine.

 With powdered Gatorade, keep it in a pantry, away from light and heat sources.
 Once you’ve opened the tub, moisture in the air will inevitably seep in.
-Therefore, consider transferring it into an airtight container to stop moisture from getting in, and then bacteria growing.
+Therefore, consider transferring it into an airtight container to stop moisture from getting in and bacteria from growing.

 How Long Gatorade Lasts